yrzam/findb/README.md

-# FinDB - my financial data model & tools
+# FinDB - personal financial data model & tools

 ## About

-This repository contains the SQLite schema and scripts to handle personal financial data.
+This repository contains the SQLite schema and scripts to handle financial data.
 It takes a generic approach to assets, transactions, balances and other things providing heavy automation capabilities, extensibility & deep analysis opportunities.

 ### Why SQLite but not spreadsheets?

 * **Schema**.
 Spreadsheets are terrible.
 They're made for structured data although it is nearly impossible to structure data in them.
-A spreadsheet is literally a set of cells with their own rules, no decent data validation mechanisms, no relations, and schema is stored entirely in the user's mind.
+A spreadsheet is literally a set of cells with their own rules, no decent data validation mechanisms, no entity relationship, and schema is stored entirely in the user's mind.

 * **Interface.** You can easily render graphs on HTML pages.
 "DB Browser for SQLite" can be used to edit data.
 SQL is very convenient for analytical/bulk update purposes, for scripting such as automatic data import.
 Queries & DDL have great readability.
 And you may find other ways to interact with the database.